 Each household member should submit his/her own individual income documentation as listed above, with their name and address printed on the form.
 Any dependents or other individuals in the household without income (i.e., children, elderly, non-working) should either appear as a dependent on the Federal Tax Return of another household member, or should submit a copy of a recent recurring bill, bank statement, or other type of correspondence that includes the name of the household member and the service address of the water bill.

 Review our Frequently Asked Questions page.
 You can request a CAP application by contacting Customer Services at (415) 551-3000.

 Anyone receiving the CAP discount and found to be in violation of program rules will be removed from the program and may be liable for repayment of the discount from the time that the discount was received.

 Helping Families in Need Save Water and Money!

-With California facing tough economic times and another year of drought, you can help a family in need and help conserve our precious drinking water by making a tax-deductible contribution to CAP today.
+With California facing tough economic times and another year of drought, you can help a family in need and help conserve our precious drinking water by making a contribution to CAP today.
 Your contribution to CAP will help provide less fortunate San Francisco families with a short-term discount on their water/wastewater bills.
 Once enrolled, CAP families will then receive free, direct installation of low-flow fixtures and water-efficient toilets in their homes that will dramatically reduce their water use, replacing the need for a direct subsidy with lower water/wastewater bills for the long-term.
 Look for the line on the detachable portion of your water bill to make a donation.